rubenzuurman/ai-shooter-simulator/doc/README.md

 13-05-2023
 Change of plan: I can't get intersections between lines working, so I might just ommit the whole idea of rays and give players the position of the opponent as well.

+11-06-2023
+I implemented intersections between lines and intersections between lines and circles, so the above note 'Change of plan' no longer applies.